 - The Group Policy

-SubscriptionManagerURL is what tells endpoints where to send events. - The collector reads remote logs as NETWORK SERVICE, which means the collector's computer account has to be a member of Event Log Readers on every source.
+SubscriptionManagerURL is what tells endpoints where to send events. - The forwarder runs locally on each source as NETWORK SERVICE, so it is NETWORK SERVICE — not the collector's computer account — that needs Event Log Readers membership to read the Security log.

 - Custom event channels prevent the default ForwardedEvents log from overflowing on a busy collector — split by source type once you pass a few hundred endpoints.